isabella232/partner-center-pr.pt-pt/partner-center/announcements/2020-february.md

 ### <a name="additional-resources"></a>Recursos adicionais:

-- Mais informações sobre [a criação de pedidos de apoio no centro de parceiros.](../report-problems-with-partner-center.md)
+- Mais informações sobre [a criação de pedidos de apoio no Partner Center.](../report-problems-with-partner-center.md)

 ### <a name="change-log"></a>Alterar Registo